 USA.
 She challenged Lions to become "knights of the blind in the crusade against darkness."
 From this time, Lions clubs have been actively involved in service to the blind and visually impaired.

-members in 46,000 clubs in 207 Countries and their geographical areas.
+members in 46,000 clubs in over 207 Countries and geographical areas of our world.